OHDSI/TheBookOfOhdsi/DataQuality.md

 ### Data quality checks

-Kahn introduces the term *data quality check* (sometimes refered to as a *data quality rule*) that tests whether data conform to a given requirement (e.g., flagging an implausible age of 141 of a patient, potentially due to incorrect birth year or missing death event).
-We can implement such checks in sofware, creating automated DQ tools.
+Kahn introduces the term *data quality check* (sometimes referred to as a *data quality rule*) that tests whether data conform to a given requirement (e.g., flagging an implausible age of 141 of a patient, potentially due to incorrect birth year or missing death event).
+We can implement such checks in software, creating automated DQ tools.
 One such tool is [ACHILLES](https://github.com/OHDSI/Achilles) (Automated Characterization of Health Information at Large-scale Longitudinal Evidence Systems) [@huser_methods_2018].
 ACHILLES is a software tool that not only executes a wide array of DQ checks, it also provides characterization and visualization of a database conforming to the CDM.
 As such, it can be used to evaluate DQ in a network of databases [@huser_multisite_2016].
 ACHILLES is available as a stand-alone tool, and is also integrated into ATLAS as the "Data Sources" function. \index{data quality!data quality check} \index{ACHILLES}

 ACHILLES pre-computes over 170 data characterization analyses, with each analysis having an analysis ID and a short description of the analysis, for example, “715: Distribution of days_supply by drug_concept_id” or “506: Distribution of age at death by gender”.
 The results of these analyses are stored in a database, and can be accessed by a web viewer or by ATLAS.
 Based on these analyses, a battery of DQ tests is performed know as "*ACHILLES Heel*".
 These checks are categorized as "*error*", "*warning*", or "*notification*".
 Errors are DQ issues that should not be present, constituting violations of some fundamental principles that must be resolved before the data can be used for research.
-Warnings indicate something is likely wrong although a closer investigation is needed to make a definite dermination.
+Warnings indicate something is likely wrong although a closer investigation is needed to make a definite determination.
 Notifications hint add odd characteristics that should be explored, but fall within the range of what is expected.
 Table \@ref(tab:heelExamples) show some example rules. \index{ACHILLES!Heel}

 Table: (\#tab:heelExamples) Example data quality rules in ACHILLES Heel.